-It was completely intentional that drinking water wasn't placed on our list of 30 Things to Do Before Bed to Lose Weight.
-Erin Palinski-Wade, RD, CDE explains “If you drink too much before bed, you may find yourself waking up multiple times in the middle for the night to urinate."
+It was completely intentional that drinking water wasn't placed on our list of things to do before bed to lose weight.
+Erin Palinski-Wade, RD, CDCES, LPN, CPT explains, "If you drink too much before bed, you may find yourself waking up multiple times in the middle of the night to urinate."

 And just like water, sleep is known to be a key factor in obtaining your weight loss goals.
-The recommended 6-8 hours really make a difference in our lives.
-As a matter of fact, the Sleep Research Society figured out that those who slept too little (5-6 hours) and those who slept too much (9-10 hours) were prone to have an increased risk of weight gain and, even worse, fat gain.
+The recommended 6-8 hours really make a difference in your life.
+As a matter of fact, a report in Environmental Health Perspectives states that shorter sleep is linked to obesity, hypertension, and other metabolic disorders.

 Eat This!
 Tip:

 Wake up, and start your day with a nice big glass of H2O.
 Now you only have seven more to go!
 By continuing to stay hydrated you'll experience benefits left and right.
-From clearer skin to an increase in energy your body will be thanking you.
-And if you're planning on turning off the lights around 11 pm, slow down around 8 pm to give your body enough time to process the water and allow yourself a restful seven hours of sleep.
+From clearer skin to an increase in energy, your body will be thanking you.
+And if you're planning on turning off the lights around 11 p.m., slow down around 8 p.m. to give your body enough time to process the water and allow yourself a restful seven hours of sleep.
 Next thing you know, your morning alarm is going off and it's time to start all over again!
-Make your mornings better by cutting out these 37 Worst Breakfast Habits for Your Waistline.